datatrails/datatrails-samples/DEVELOPERS.md

-# archivist-samples - developers
+# rkvst-samples - developers

-Sample python code that uses the archivist python SDK to manage particular types of assets such as 'doors', 'cards', 'containers' etc.
+Sample python code that uses the rkvst python SDK to manage particular types of assets such as 'doors', 'cards', 'containers' etc.

 This document describes how to test any modifications made to the codebase.